alan-turing-institute/solar-panel-detection/notebooks/data_matching.md

 3. **Match Rule 3a:** If the closest REPD point to an OSM point is closer than REPD id already tagged for that OSM.
   - **Match Rule 3b:** 3a but only those where closest REPD point is <250m
 4. **Match Rule 4:** If the closest REPD point to an OSM point is <500m away
-5. **Match Rule 5a:** Match rule 4 + filter by location is either "ground", "surface" or not labeled
+5. **Match Rule 5a:** Match rule 4 + filter by location is either "ground", "surface" or not labeled (note, this ignores matches like John Lennon Airport, see below)
   - **Match Rule 5b:** 5a, but only those where "plantref" isn't already filled in
   - **Match Rule 5c:** 5b, but only the novel matches (those where the closest REPD point is not already correctly tagged as the REPD id for that OSM)
+6. **Match Rule 6:** Match rule 4, but only the novel matches (those where the closest REPD point is not already correctly tagged as the REPD id for that OSM)
+7. **Match Rule 7:** Match rule 6, but also removing those where the OSM linked by "plantref" (the master way or relation) has the correct REPD id already.
+8. TODO: Truly novel matches? - also removing those that have a plantref id that isn't their own osm id.

 **Example matches that appear correct:**